Rehoming and Settling a Retired Cat

 Our cats’ nurturing instincts shine through, making them exceptional caretakers and loving friends.
 By choosing a retired breeding cat you're providing a deserving cat with a well-earned retirement, offering them the chance to bask in your affection without the demands of breeding.
 Plus, you'll be supporting ethical breeding practices while enjoying the rewarding experience of providing a forever home to a magnificent cat that's ready to fill your days with warmth and contentment.

-Please be aware that retired and rehomed cats do not come with a pedigree.
+Please be aware that retired and rehomed cats do not come with a pedigree and are sterilized.

 Adolescent & Older Cats